Eddie07/media/README.md

 The alarm can be turned on and off in **Options** view.

-When Alarm is triggered the message "ALARM !!!" will appear blinking on screen, to exit- short press the button.
+When Alarm is triggered the message "ALARM !!!" will appear blinking on screen, short press the button to disable it.

 *Adjusting the alarm*